Basement Waterproofing and Understanding the Causes of Flooding

 Groundwater flooding occurs when water underneath the basement seeps in through cracks and openings.
 Common causes include:

-• High Water Table – A high water table means the level of groundwater is close to the surface.
-When the water table rises after heavy rains, it can force water up through cracks in the basement floor and walls.
+- High Water Table – A high water table means the groundwater level is close to the surface.
+When the water table rises after heavy rains, it can force water through cracks in the basement floor and walls.
 Homes at the bottom of slopes or in low-lying areas are prone to a high water table.

-• Broken Pipes or Sewer Lines – Cracked sanitary sewer pipes, broken water lines, or leaks in plumbing under or near the foundation can allow water to seep into the basement.
-Tree roots infiltrating sewer lines is a common cause of cracks and leaks.
+- Broken Pipes or Sewer Lines—Cracked sanitary sewer pipes, broken water lines, or leaks in plumbing under or near the foundation can allow water to seep into the basement.
+Tree roots infiltrating sewer lines are a common cause of cracks and leaks.

 Groundwater is persistent and can create a constant trickle or flow of water into the basement.
 Stopping groundwater flooding requires sealing foundation cracks from the exterior and interior.
 Dampproofing or waterproofing the foundation walls can also help prevent water seepage through cracks and pores in the concrete.
 Fixing leaks in underground pipes and improving lot grading can help reduce groundwater flooding risks.